cariappa93/Predicting_customers_ratings_on_Yelp_using_text_reviews/README.md

 # Predicting_customers_ratings_on_Yelp_using_text_reviews

+Review Ratings are useful for customers as going through numerous text reviews for a restaurant can be time consuming.
+The ratings given can be at times subjective and biased towards users personality.
+This model predicts ratings by only using the text review and cancels out the subjectivity.

 ## Data Extraction from YELP
 ##### 1. Using YELP Fusion API
 YELP has given developers access to download datasets using their API where-in: